lawrencemcdaniel-dot-com/html/diamonddragon.us/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [4.4.25] 2018-04-18 =

+* Fix - Make sure Additional Fields are not emptied when an Event Aggregator import updates an event [98015]
+* Tweak - Prevent unnecessary recurring-events labels from showing up on Community Events submission form [98934]
+* Tweak - Make sure country names don't contain parentheses before being sent to the Google Maps API [79880]

 = [4.4.24.2] 2018-03-13 =

-- Fix - Reverted Geolocalization changes made on Version `4.4.24`, will revisit the issue in future release (our thanks to Katherine, Ben Winton and others for flagging this) [101266]
+* Fix - Reverted Geolocalization changes made on Version `4.4.24`, will revisit the issue in future release (our thanks to Katherine, Ben Winton and others for flagging this) [101266]

 = [4.4.24.1] 2018-03-09 =

-- Fix - Prevent fatals and 500 errors from happening because of `undefined function tribe_get_global_query_object()` due to mismatch of the required The Events Calendar versions
+* Fix - Prevent fatals and 500 errors from happening because of `undefined function tribe_get_global_query_object()` due to mismatch of the required The Events Calendar versions

 = [4.4.24] 2018-03-08 =